-The Ultimate Saint Jean Pied de Port France Pilgrim Guide
+The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 If the Camino de Santiago pilgrimage route is on your radar, then there’s a high chance you’ve heard of the small village of Saint Jean Pied de Port.
 This French Basque town is nestled at the foothills of the Pyrenees mountains and sits picturesquely along the scenic River Nive.

-Saint-Jean-Pied-de-Port France is famous for being the official starting point of the Camino de Santiago – Camino Frances route.
+Saint-Jean-Pied-de-Port is most famous for being the official starting point of the Camino de Santiago – Camino Frances route.
 Pilgrims arrive at the hamlet to embark on their journey to stand in front of the Cathedral in Santiago de Compostela in Galicia Spain.

 But that entire journey, that first step, for most, begins here, in the medieval village of Saint Jean Pied de Port France.

 This complete guide is for pilgrims planning to walk the Camino Frances, the original way of St. James.
-In this comprehensive pilgrim guide find out how to get to Saint Jean Pied de Port, things to see and do, and handy places to grab last-minute supplies.
-Additionally are some of the best places to sleep in Saint-Jean-Pied-de-Port for pilgrims.
+In this comprehensive pilgrim guide, find out how to get to Saint Jean Pied de Port and points of interest, especially for pilgrims.
+I’ve also included what to do in St. Jean Pied de Port and handy places to grab last-minute supplies to walk the Camino de Santiago.

 Table of Contents